Alan Hall to get $5m for wrongful murder conviction

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+A man wrongfully convicted of murder will receive a record $5 million in compensation and an apology after spending more than 18 years in prison.

-Alan Hall had his conviction for killing 52-year-old Arther Easton in his Papakura family home in 1985 quashed last year.
+Alan Hall had his conviction for killing 52-year-old Arthur Easton in his Papakura family home in 1985 quashed last year.

 This week, Cabinet agreed to a $4,933,725.75 pay-out as compensation for his 19 years spent behind bars, after the Supreme Court last year quashed the conviction, saying key evidence at his trial was "materially altered".

-The Herald understands Associate Justice Minister Dr Deborah Russell and Secretary of Justice Andrew Kibblewhite met with Hall and his family this morning.
+The New Zealand Herald understands Associate Justice Minister Dr Deborah Russell and Secretary of Justice Andrew Kibblewhite met with Hall and his family this morning.

 The matter has been delegated to Russell as part of managing the potential conflict with Justice Minister Ginny Andersen’s police portfolio.